liebermeister/enzyme-cost-minimization/README.md

 Enzyme Cost Minimization
 ==========================================

-Enzyme cost minimization is a method for predicting optimal metabolite and enzyme concentrations in metabolic systems.
+Enzyme cost minimization (ECM) is a method for predicting optimal metabolite and enzyme concentrations in metabolic systems.
 For a description and further references, please see the [ECM website](https://www.metabolic-economics.de/enzyme-cost-minimization/).

+This repository contains Matlab code only.
+Python users, please consider Elad Noor's ECM implementation at [gitlab](https://gitlab.com/elad.noor/enzyme-cost-minimization).

 ## Dependencies: